pragyaai/ndna/_llm/FAQ.md

 These quantities expose overcompression ($\mathcal{L}^{(l)} \downarrow$) or excessive entanglement ($\kappa_\ell^{(l)} \uparrow$) invisible to output metrics {% cite yang2023bias %} {% cite birhane2021multimodal %}.

-## How does multilingual nDNA cartography help detect latent cultural bias that is not visible in output text?
+✶ **How does multilingual nDNA cartography help detect latent cultural bias that is not visible in output text?**

-The multilingual nDNA cartograph lets us examine the internal latent geometry of a model rather than just surface-level output completions.
+➠ The multilingual nDNA cartograph lets us examine the internal latent geometry of a model rather than just surface-level output completions.
 When we compute metrics like spectral curvature $\kappa_\ell^{(l)}$ or thermodynamic length $\mathcal{L}^{(l)}$ for different languages $l$, we can identify anomalies where certain languages produce flatter manifolds or shorter latent paths despite identical prompts.
 This often reflects under-encoding of conceptual nuance or epistemic shortcuts, which are markers of latent cultural bias.

 For example, if a model produces: